santi100a/base64-lib/README.md

 ## What's this?
 This is a lightweight, fast library for encoding and decoding strings in base64 format.
 It's portable between the browser and Node.js.
 In order to keep backwards compatibility with old browsers, this library can only encode and decode strings.
-This serves as a lighweight, portable replacement for the `btoa` and `atob` functions, and provides clearer names.
+This serves as a lightweight, portable replacement for the `btoa` and `atob` functions, and provides clearer names.

 ## Contribute